11 min read

 Three Pro modes change who the directory is for, not what it does:

 - White-label admin renames the plugin, swaps menu labels, routes update notices through your licence, and puts your logo on the settings screen.
-For agencies running BuddyX or Reign client sites, this means the directory looks as in-house as the rest of the build.
+For agencies and resellers, this means the directory looks as in-house as the rest of the build.

 - Coming Soon mode lets you launch the directory behind a holding page.

-- Private mode runs the directory as a members-only catalogue, which pairs naturally with a BuddyX or Reign community where access is already gated by membership.
+- Private mode runs the directory as a members-only catalogue.

 Ten listing-type packs out of the box